voidspawner/void.lang/README.md

   "base64 gzip": "need to convert",
   "base64 compact": "need to convert",
   "base64 compact full": "need to convert",
-  "base85": "need to convert",
-  "base85 full": "need to convert",
   "hex": "need to convert",
   "hex full": "need to convert",
   "hex compact": "need to convert",